-This decision agrees with the need to define "underserved" and adopts Option 2 of the EMWG Final Report.
+This decision agrees with the need to define "underserved" and adopts Cal Advocates' recommendation, while also affording an opportunity to propose inclusion of additional groups, consistent with Option 2 of the EMWG Final Report.
 Importantly, however, we must reconcile D.21-05-031's identification of underserved customers with the adopted definition of underserved communities.
 This decision provides that, for the residential and public sectors, an underserved customer is a member of an underserved community, as defined by Pub.
 Util.
 Code Section 1601(e).
-For the commercial, industrial and agricultural sectors, to ensure equity segment programs remain appropriately focused on underserved customers, a customer must be a member of an underserved community and must also be an "underserved business group" as defined by Government Code Section 12100.63(h)(2) for the California Small Business Development Technical Assistance Program, i.e., women-, minority-, and veteran-owned businesses, and businesses in low-wealth, rural, and disaster-impacted communities included in a state or federal emergency declaration or proclamation.
+For the commercial, industrial and agricultural sectors, to ensure equity segment programs remain appropriately focused on underserved customers, a customer must be a member of an underserved community and must also be an "underserved business group" as defined by Government Code Section 12100.63(h)(2) for the California Small Business Development Technical Assistance Program, i.e., women-, minority-, and veteran-owned businesses, and businesses in low-wealth, rural, and disasterimpacted communities included in a state or federal emergency declaration or proclamation.

 We emphasize that equity segment programs should be designed to specifically serve customers (or groups of customers) meeting the criteria specified by Pub.
 Util.
-Code Section 1601(e) and, if applicable, Government Code

-Section 12100.63(h)(2) - for instance, a family/household with school-age children who are federally eligible for free or reduced-price meals - but customers not meeting any of these criteria should not be barred from participation.
+Code Section 1601(e) and, if applicable, Government Code Section 12100.63(h)(2) - for instance, a family/household with school-age children who are federally eligible for free or reduced-price meals - but customers not meeting any of these criteria should not be barred from participation.

 In terms of affording PAs an opportunity to propose inclusion of additional groups, we specify that PAs may include a status update in their annual reports to provide information and data on specific groups or categories of customers, for consideration to modify the definition of "underserved" for subsequent portfolio applications.
-Such updates must include (1) data of how a group or category is being missed by the current definition, (2) a description or explanation of why this group or category should be considered underserved, and (3) how the PA proposes to integrate tracking of this group or category into existing metrics.
+Such updates must include (1) data (quantitative and/or qualitative) of how a group or category is being missed by the current definition, (2) a description or explanation of why this group or category should be considered underserved, and (3) how the PA proposes to integrate tracking of this group or category into new or existing indicators and metrics.